bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 . $(brew --prefix)/etc/bash_completion
 ```

-Confirm that bash-completion is enabled by trying the `git pu<TAB>` example
+Confirm that bash-completion is enabled by trying the `shopt cd<TAB>` example
-noted above, the aim is to have the `pull` and `push` options displayed.
+noted above, the aim is to have the `cdable_vars` and `cdspell` options
+displayed.

 If you have never used command-aware completion before it will be a revelation
 how useful this capability is especially for commands such as `git` and `ssh`.